Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 Pistachios with a small apple

-B. Low-Carb Snacks: Choose snacks that are low in carbs but high in taste.
-Try something cool and refreshing like cucumber slices with a bit of hummus or munch on cherry tomatoes with mozzarella for a delicious, low-carb snack.
+B. Low-Carb Bites: Pick options that are light on carbs but big on flavor.
+Try something crisp and refreshing like cucumber slices with a bit of hummus, or go for cherry tomatoes with mozzarella for a tasty, satisfying choice.

 Snacks to Avoid Before Bed